Lost Planet 2: Episode 3: Libera Me

 After successfully stealing T-ENG but losing half of their team members, a group of Waysiders are en route to an undisclosed location via train when they are suddenly attacked by the Cat-G Redeye.
-They temporarily fend off Redeye by detaching the excess train cars & with the remaining T-ENG, they escape with the chopper VSs.
+They temporarily fend off Redeye by detaching the excess train cars and with the remaining T-ENG, they escape with the chopper VSs.
 Running out of fuel, they land but are ambushed by the Sandraiders in the desert colony.
 After defeating them, the Waysiders are then ambushed by two Debouse Akrids, but they are taken care of.

-Escaping by another train, they encounter the escaped Railway Gun from the previous episode & take over.
-They are then confronted again by Redeye & using the Railway Gun, the Waysiders kill Redeye.
-The team are looking forward to go home afterwards, but the Over-G’s activities have made home a snowstorm.
+Escaping by another train, they encounter the escaped Railway Gun from the previous episode and take over.
+They are then confronted again by Redeye and using the Railway Gun, the Waysiders kill Redeye.
+The team are looking forward to go home afterwards, but the Over-G's activities have made home a snowstorm.
 Angrily accepting a new challenge, the Waysiders set a course for the Over-G.

 Episode 4: Counterstrike

-After reading the activity reports from Redeye & the Over-G, Ex-NEVEC forces meet outside an ocean New NEVEC warehouse & devises a plan to stop the Over-G. The plan is to infiltrate the warehouse & sneak onto a shuttle that’s set to fly to the NEOS space station.
-From there, they’ll use the Orbital Cannon to put an end to the Over-G. First the team that was captured by the Carpetbaggers are freed, then they infiltrate the warehouse, destroy the New NEVEC experimental weapon “VF” underwater, & sneak onto pods that are to be loaded into the shuttle.
+After reading the activity reports from Redeye and the Over-G, Ex-NEVEC forces meet outside an ocean New NEVEC warehouse and devises a plan to stop the Over-G. The plan is to infiltrate the warehouse and sneak onto a shuttle that is set to fly to the NEOS space station.
+From there, they will use the Orbital Cannon to put an end to the Over-G. First the team that was captured by the Carpetbaggers are freed, then they infiltrate the warehouse, destroy the New NEVEC experimental weapon "VF" underwater, and sneak onto pods that are to be loaded into the shuttle.

 Episode 5: Treasure Borrachos

-A group of Vagabundos hijack New NEVEC’s Overland Battleship (seen in Episode 4) & kill all onboard.
+A group of Vagabundos hijack New NEVEC's Overland Battleship (seen in Episode 4) and kill all on board.
 While messing around with the uptop T-ENG cannon, the Cat-G Akrid Baiztencale attacks the ship, but is killed quickly.
-The Vagabundos decide to detach half the ship, which in turn gets rid of the Cat-G’s corpse.
-New NEVEC sends out another Overland Battleship with another T-ENG cannon to seize the Vagabundo-ran ship, but the Vagabundos destroy their cannon, ship wings, & force NEVEC’s ship to self-destruct.
-After seeing the shuttle to NEOS launch & reading T-ENG energy that’s off the charts, the Vagabundos celebrate & happily set a course to the Over-G.
+The Vagabundos decide to detach half the ship, which in turn gets rid of the Cat-G's corpse.
+New NEVEC sends out another Overland Battleship with another T-ENG cannon to seize the Vagabundo-ran ship, but the Vagabundos destroy their cannon, ship wings, and force NEVEC's ship to self-destruct.
+After seeing the shuttle to NEOS launch and reading T-ENG energy that is off the charts, the Vagabundos celebrate and happily set a course to the Over-G.